 One of the greatest threats to Masai giraffe is the rapid increase and expansion of human populations and settlements.
-As a recent examples, parts of Nairobi National Park have been set aside for the expansion of a bypass road and a proposed railway is threatening to dissect the park, more agricultural land is cropping up in and around the Masai Mara Game Reserve and Amboseli National Park.
-These developments gradually fragment and reduce the habitat for giraffe in the region and increase the chances for human-wildlife conflict, in particular illegal hunting.
+Habitat loss and fragmentation due to increasing pressure on land for agricultural and pastoral use, poaching for bushmeat and traditional medicine, and prolonged droughts are undoubtedly the most severe threats to Masai giraffe survival in the wild.
+As recent examples, parts of Nairobi National Park were set aside for the expansion of a bypass road and a proposed railway is threatening to dissect the park; similarly more agricultural land is cropping up in and around the Masai Mara Game Reserve and Amboseli National Park.

 Despite these increasing threats, management of Masai giraffe populations in East Africa is currently limited.
 GCF is working closely with governments, NGOs, Universities and international partners to better understand all aspects of their conservation and ecology including numbers, threats, movements, skin disease.
 A key component of GCF’s work is bringing partners together and giving Masai giraffe a space on national and regional conservation agendas – this is vital for securing their future.
 Based on these collaborative efforts, specific conservation action plans have been developed with GCF’s support in DRC, Kenya, Tanzania and Uganda.
 Their implementation and monitoring, through the establishment of National and/or Species Working Groups, guides and supports local giraffe conservation efforts in those countries as well as transboundary in East Africa.

 Through a Memorandum of Understanding (MoU) with the Tanzania Wildlife Research Institute (TAWIRI) and a draft MoU with the Kenya Wildlife Service (KWS), GCF is helping to drive Masai giraffe conservation efforts and mitigate threats including e.g. Giraffe Skin Disease (GSD).